Go to content

 • Political donation

-1. a gift made to or for the benefit of a party or a group of candidates, or
+1. A gift made to or for the benefit of a party or a group of candidates, or

 2. a gift made to or for the benefit of an elected member, the whole or part of which was used or is intended to be used by the elected member: